-Most insoles come in a size range that you then can trim to fit your correct shoe size.
-The insoles from Walk-Hero and the Powerstep Pinnacle are the only insoles we tested that you can order specifically for your individual foot size with a half-size up margin.
+Most insoles come in a size range that you can then trim to fit your correct shoe size.
+The Walk-Hero Comfort and Support and the Powerstep Pinnacle are the only insoles we tested that you can order specifically for your individual foot size with a half-size up margin.
 For those who would like to avoid the hassle of trimming your insoles, these are the best choices.
 But for those who don't mind trimming their insoles to fit their shoes exactly, all of the other insoles we tested can be trimmed.
 All except the Superfeet Green and Superfeet Carbon have trimming guidelines on them for quick customization.
 With the Superfeet brand, you'll have to trace your shoes' original insole to get a precise fit.

 The Superfeet brand shines in their low profile fit, however, with the Superfeet Carbon being the lightest, thinnest insoles we tested.
 The Powerstep Pinnacle comes in at a close second for their low-volume insole, although both sacrifice some cushion for being thin and light.